-Adoptive benefit is a payment to an adopting mother or to a single adoptive father from the date your child is placed with you.
+Adoptive benefit is a payment made to an adoptive parent who is on adoptive leave from work and covered by social insurance (PRSI).
+It is paid for 24 weeks from the date you adopted your child.
 Both employed and self-employed people can claim it.